princeton-vl/DecorrelatedBN/README.md

 ##### (2).
 Experiments on PIE dataset

-* Dataset preparations: you should download the [PIE dataset](https://www.dropbox.com/sh/5pkrtv02wemqxzp/AADlVOs3vDMOEsOpRFa20Uqha?dl=0), and put the data file in the directory: './dataset/'
+* Dataset preparations: you should download the [PIE dataset](https://www.dropbox.com/sh/5pkrtv02wemqxzp/AADlVOs3vDMOEsOpRFa20Uqha?dl=0), and put the data file in the directory: './dataset/' (The final paths of the data files are:'./dataset/PIE/PIE_train.dat' and './dataset/PIE/PIE_test.dat')

 * For the effects of group size, execute: